 All work done under this section must be overseen by an Engineer.
-Alternate methods may be used if requested by the Owner and are subject to Department approval under Section 1.4.
+Alternate methods may be requested by the Owner but are subject to Department approval under Section 1.4.

 The following design and construction requirements are the minimum considerations to promote dam safety.